1 = suitable for general public

 4 = useful for advanced faculty

-Risks: Implications for Health and Social Policy.
-Washington, DC: National
+for Health and Social Policy.
+Washington, DC: National Academy Press,

-Academy Press, 1994.
-This report by the Committee on Assessing Genetic Risks
+1994.
+This report by the Committee on Assessing Genetic Risks addresses

-addresses the many phases of genetic testing and its impact on patients,
+the many phases of genetic testing and its impact on patients, providers,

-The cartoon illustrations in all four books support explanations of scienhfic
+Cartoon illustrations in all four books support explanations of scientific

 concepts; suitable for reading aloud to students, as well as for students'